-This section describes current outreach and education programs of the Federal government related to chronic kidney disease.
+This section describes NIDDK education and outreach to the public related to chronic kidney disease (CKD).

-Highlights of some of the NKDEP resources include:
+Highlights of some of the NIDDK resources include:

 - Initiatives to encourage African American faith communities and families to “make the kidney connection” and learn how to protect their kidneys.